bastiandg/scaling-in-the-cloud/scaling-talk.md

 # Scaling in the Cloud

-- Disclaimer: Focus on standard applications (not ML or storage)
+- Disclaimer: Focus on standard applications (not Machine Learning or Storage)
 - 3 Scaling scenarios (with examples)
 - Demos at [scale.8c.at](https://github.com/bastiandg/scaling-in-the-cloud/) ⚖️8️🐱
 - Cloud is not about cost, it is about scaling